khenrix/PepperSpeech/README.md

     pepper_ip = "192.168.1.131" # Your pepper IP adress
     pepper_port = 9559 # Your pepper Port

-    # Using session instead of application as it can be initialized more then once.
+    # Using session instead of application as it can be initialized more than once.

     try:
       connection_url = "tcp://{0}:{1}".format("pepper_ip, pepper_port)